bigchaindb/site/_src/_guides/key-concepts-of-bigchaindb.md

 # Output

 A transaction output specifies the conditions that need to be fulfilled to acquire ownership of a specific asset.
 For instance: to transfer a bicycle, a person needs to sign the transaction with her private key.
 This also implicitly contains the information that the public key associated with that private key is the current owner of the asset.
 Learn more about the data model of outputs [here.](https://docs.bigchaindb.com/projects/server/en/latest/data-models/inputs-outputs.html#outputs)
 Note that a transaction can also have multiple outputs.
 These are called divisible assets.
 To learn more about divisible assets, complete our [tutorial.](../tutorial-token-launch/) The output can also contain complex conditions (e.g. multiple signatures of multiple people) to acquire ownership.
-You can learn more about these cryptoconditions [here.] ( https://docs.bigchaindb.com/projects/server/en/latest/data-models/conditions.html)
+You can learn more about these cryptoconditions [here.]( https://docs.bigchaindb.com/projects/server/en/latest/data-models/conditions.html)

 # Metadata

 The metadata field allows to add additional data to a transaction.
 This can be any type of data, e.g. the age of a bicycle, the kilometers driven etc. The good thing about the metadata is that it can be updated and changed with every transaction, therefore in contrast to the data in the asset field, the metadata is mutable in every transaction.
 Additionally, with the release of BigchainDB 1.3, we introduced the ability to query for metadata.
-Read more about that on our [blog.] (https://blog.bigchaindb.com/bigchaindb-version-1-3-7940cc60c767)
+Read more about that on our [blog.](https://blog.bigchaindb.com/bigchaindb-version-1-3-7940cc60c767)

 # Transaction ID

 The ID of a transaction is a hash that identifies a transaction in a unique way.
 It contains all the information about the transaction in a hashed way.
 Find out more about the cryptography BigchainDB uses [here.] (https://docs.bigchaindb.com/projects/server/en/latest/appendices/cryptography.html#hashes)

 That's it!
-Now you are familiar with our transaction model and you are ready to complete our first [tutorial] (../tutorial-car-telemetry-app/) and get started on BigchainDB!
+Now you are familiar with our transaction model and you are ready to complete our first [tutorial](../tutorial-car-telemetry-app/) and get started on BigchainDB!